The Church of Jesus Christ of Latter Day Saints

 Swedesboro, NJ 08085

-Contact: Elder Geoffrey Coates, Storehouse Manager
+Contact: Elder Joe Vanderwerken, Storehouse Manager

 The Bishops Storehouse in Swedesboro, NJ is the local iteration of LDS “Storehouses” throughout the US, Canada, and Mexico, each providing food for the hungry.
 This effort is an integral part of LDS Welfare Services, a comprehensive program that also offers help and guidance moving individuals and families from dependence to independence via financial aid, food, clothing, plus financial and job search education.
 They offer referrals to other organizations for help with housing, medical assistance, etc. In addition, the Storehouse delivers food to sites housing the homeless during extremely cold weather.
 Excess food goes to Philabundance and other food related programs.

 The Storehouse is a large warehouse for storing and sorting food.
 80% of the food distributed is grown, processed, and packaged in LDS facilities around the country.
 The rest of the food comes mostly from local NJ farmers and distributors.
 While mostly staffed by volunteers, there also are employees who manage and work within the system.
 Costs are paid for by an LDS program which calls on all members to fast one day a month and contribute what would have been spent on food to LDS Welfare Services.